Guest Post: Author Tracey Kilford from Pack the PJ’s

 If time allows, less than a mile from the nature reserve, off the A44, is the Silver Mountain Experience.
 My son and husband joined a themed experience that took them into the old silver mine.
 They really enjoyed it; there’s also a small mining museum and discovery centre here.

 After all this activity there’s one last thing that I would do, but it’s a little drive down the coast.
 We’d drive to New Quay, about 25 mins away from Aberystwyth.
 I’d park in the car park overlooking the harbour and make sure my car is facing the sea.
 Then we’d go and get fish and chips and (weather permitting) either eat them while sitting on the harbour wall, or from the shelter of your car.
 If you time the tides right (high tide) and the weather is calm, there’s a really good chance of spotting the bottlenose dolphins that live in Cardigan Bay.
-You’ll be amazed how close they get to the harbour wall.
+You’ll be amazed at how close they get to the harbour wall.
 I could watch them for hours – and I have done in the past.
 Those chips are simply the best too!

 Borth and the Ynyslas Dunes